 1 Principles of effective online teaching

-In Week 1, we introduced some of the ways in which online learning can create new opportunities and benefits for teachers and learners.
-However, in order to realise those benefits, certain principles need to be followed to optimise the online experience for learners.
+Week 2 introduced some of the ways in which online and blended learning can create new opportunities and benefits for educators and learners.
+In order to realise those benefits, certain principles need to be followed to optimise the experience for learners.

 Activity 1 Challenging preconceptions about online teaching

-Rather than being a simple binary choice, there are lots of options and ways of tailoring online teaching to any context.
-So it is important to be aware of key concepts and types of tools, consider what is known about these, and to have an approach that allows you to trial ways of teaching online and to understand the results.
+Rather than being a simple binary choice, there are many options and ways of tailoring online learning to any context.
+It is important to be aware of key concepts and types of tools, consider what is known about these, and to have an approach that allows you to trial ways of facilitating online learning and to understand the results.
 The course will help you to develop in each of these areas.

 Searching the web for ‘principles of effective online teaching’ brings up many different takes on the topic, each slightly different.
-On the following pages you will find a summary of some of the key principles that almost always feature in these lists.
-They have been gathered from a range of sources but have been inspired in particular by Cooper (2016) and Hill (2009).
+The text includes a summary of some of the key principles that almost always feature in these lists.
+They have been gathered from a range of sources, but have been inspired in particular by Cooper (2016) and Hill (2015).